-Scalability for the asynchronous case, with $P \leq 256$ , is significantly better than its synchronous counterpart.
-For $P \geq 320$ , scalability suffers for both cases, not only due to the relatively larger communication overhead, but also because of workload imbalance.
-The latter can be observed from the increasing value of $LB{comp}$ .
-However, $LB{comm}$ shows that communication is well-balanced across all processors for most runs, particularly for blocking communication (which is due to the very nature of synchronous communication).
+Scalability for the asynchronous case for $P \leq 256$ is significantly better than its synchronous counterpart.
+For $P \geq 320$, scalability suffers for both cases not only due to the relatively larger communication overhead but also because of workload imbalance.
+The latter can be observed from the increasing value of LB{comp} .
+However, LB{comm} shows that communication is well-balanced across all processors for most runs, particularly for blocking communication (which is due to the very nature of synchronous communication).
 Overall results indicate the general superiority of the non-blocking asynchronous approach over synchronous communication for this application.